Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 Tuta

-Post-quantum encryption, cheaper pricing, more storage.
-If email is your only privacy need and you want the most future-proof encryption available today, Tuta delivers more for less.
+Post-quantum encryption, lower price, more storage.
+If email is your only privacy need and you want the most future-proof encryption shipping today, Tuta gives you more for less.

 Try Tuta free (1GB storage)